happyalu/Flite-TTS-Engine-for-Android/README.rst

 #Step 1: download ndk
 #Step 2: extract archive
 #Step 3: browse to to .../android-ndk-r10e/toolchains.
-#Step 4: or every folder ending with 4.8 (make a link with same name but end it
+#Step 4: for every folder ending with 4.8 (make a link with same name but end it
 #   with 4.6 instead).
 This can be done via CLI:

 ln -s arm-linux-androideabi-4.8 arm-linux-androideabi-4.6